tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 For what it's worth, they *did* make it to grand finals of the BetBoom Dacha LAN event in September but lost to, you guessed it: Gaimin Gladiators.

-**What would success look like?** Hate to say it, but success would probably be somehow doing well enough that the TSM brand doesn't leave Dota altogether next season.
+**What would success look like?** The TSM brand not leaving Dota next season.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti12teams/betboom.jpg" alt="Banner"></p>